 Greenwich Village and West Village Hotels

-These adjacent neighborhoods (sometimes referred to collectively as “the Village”) are both beautiful and lively, making them desirable areas to stay in.
+These adjacent neighborhoods (sometimes referred to collectively as “the Village”) are beautiful and lively, a match made in heaven for locals.

-Unfortunately, there aren’t as many hotel options in these neighborhoods as in other parts of NYC and most lean toward the expensive end of the price range.
+There aren’t as many hotels here and the few that are lean toward the expensive end of the price range.

 Budget Hotels